I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing to see any more.

-The mighty Yeltz moved up a remarkable with a solid 2-0 win at home to Evesham.
+The mighty Yeltz moved up a remarkable 6 places in the table with a solid 2-0 win at home to Evesham.
 Goals from Nathan and Howard moved us up into 7th place - which I think is our highest position so far this season - with games in hand on several of the teams above us.

 We begin a crucial run of 4 away games out of 5 on Monday with a trip down to play Team Bath.
 They've only won 2 out of their last 8 games, but one of those was away at league leaders Salisbury on Saturday so it's not going to be easy.
 However I'll be at the game bringing my usual good luck along, and hopefully I won't end up kicking the dustbin like my last trip to Twerton Park. :-)